Click here to

 This dental nursing course covers topics such as:

-- Dental Caries, Periodontal Disease and more
+• Dental Anatomy and more

+Throughout your dental nursing studies, you will develop your skills and knowledge to prepare you for your assessments.
 Upon completion of the dental nursing diploma, you’ll be a fully qualified dental nurse ready to start your career in oral care.
 You’ll be qualified to work in a dental clinic, hospital setting or out in the community.

 This dental nursing qualification also readies you to take the next step and attend university or complete a dental hygienist apprenticeship, to become a fully qualified dental hygienist.